 This Sticky Maple-Barbecue Chicken is prepared in the oven and it chars beautifully baked on a grill pan.
 A whole chicken is rubbed with barbecue seasoning then basted with a homemade sauce filled with sweet and spicy flavors.
 Serve it with potato salad, baked beans, coleslaw and cornbread and you’ll have them running to the dinner table.

-Irresistible Sticky Maple Barbecue Chicken
+Easy Sticky Maple Barbecue Chicken Recipe

 Chicken and barbecue go together like peas and carrots.
 This oven barbecue chicken and it’s an absolute family favorite that never gets old.
 I prepare chicken so often, I often find myself brainstorming trying to invent a new way to make it just to keep things interesting.
 Until it comes to this recipe.
 The maple-barbecue sauce simmers while the chicken bakes, and then you baste it at the end of cooking and char the sauce for optimum stickiness and flavor.
 It’s fantastic, a real family pleaser but good enough for company.